soniyasp20/stepin_Customer_Billing_System/readme.md

 ## Challenges Faced and How Was It Overcome

-1. **Generation of makefile:** Overcome this Problem by watching the videos from Futureskill.
+1.**Generation of makefile:** Overcome this Problem by watching the videos from Futureskill.

 ## Learning Resources
 1. [gcc makefile](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html#zz-2.1)